 - Mark duplicated data by renaming the scan.

-So congratulations, you have just scanned a huge object!
-Also we recommend to check post-processing tips and tricks for huge objects that are listed in this article.
+Congratulations, you have just scanned a huge object!
+Also, we recommend checking post-processing tips and tricks for huge objects that are listed in this article.